layerswap/project-stork/README.md

 - [x] Make claim transactions gasless
 - [x] Make AccessToken encrypted
 - [x] Make a check for AccessToken to be from specific client-id
-- [x] Implement timelock for remaping handles
+- [x] Implement timelock for remapping handles
 - [ ] Code cleanup, restructure repository
 - [ ] Improve privacy of transactions
-- [ ] Implement governence for Relayer/Encryptors
+- [ ] Implement governance for Relayer/Encryptors
 - [ ] Add support of ETH, ERC20 tokens
-- [ ] Reclaim fees to relayer, that was paid for claim transaction
+- [ ] Reclaim fees to Relayer, that was paid for claim transaction
 - [ ] Implement protocol fees
 - [ ] Allow sender to reclaim sent funds
-- [ ] Abstract awaiy smart contract to use different social identities
+- [ ] Abstract smart contract to use different social identities
 - [ ] Add support of other social identities (Reddit, Facebook, Mastordom ...)
 - [ ] Initial Security review/audit
 - [ ] Improve Relayer to have a queue of transactions
-- [ ] Write and publish whitepaper
+- [ ] Write and publish a whitepaper
 - [ ] Public Beta launch
-- [ ]

 ## Run, deploy, and test

 1. [Setup your environment](https://docs.chain.link/chainlink-functions/getting-started#set-up-your-environment)